brettinternet/brettinternet.github.io/content/ai-productivity/_index.md

 {{< x user="RyanEls4" id="1879978018204184582" >}}

-And we could be.
-But, we're absolutely not at a moment like this:
+But we're absolutely not at a moment like this:

 <!-- https://x.com/amritwt/status/1941460667946713311 -->